Sabyn Mayfield

-Sabyn Mayfield (born June 16, 1981) is a multi hyphenate American filmmaker, actor, and musician.
+Sabyn Mayfield (born June 16, 1981) is an American filmmaker, actor, and musician.

 Early life

 Mayfield was born June 16, 1981, in Nashville, Tennessee.
-He is the son of casting director, Laray Mayfield, and musician, Randy Parton.
+He is the son of casting director Laray Mayfield, and musician Randy Parton.
 He is the nephew of Dolly Parton and Stella Parton.
-After attending Malibu High School, Sabyn graduated from the prestigious Los Angeles Film School in 2001 with a major in Directing and a minor in Producing.
+After attending Malibu High School, Sabyn graduated from the Los Angeles Film School in 2001 with a major in Directing and a minor in Producing.

 Career

 Early career (2001 - 2009)

 Sabyn Mayfield worked for various commercial production companies in Los Angeles as a production assistant.
 In 2004, he was hired to work on the Donal Logue film Tennis Anyone, and made the transition to gripping.
 Mayfield worked on films including WristCutter, Conversations with Other Women, and Unknown.
 He joined the Local 80 Grip Union in 2006.
 Sabyn continued to work as a grip on films through 2009.

 Casting (2009 - 2012)

 Exposed to the casting industry at a young age, Mayfield worked alongside his mother, Laray Mayfield, beginning with commercials in 2009, then expanding into film & television.
 His casting resume includes commercials for Nike, GAP, Coke, Lexus, BMW, and Footlocker.
-He worked with directors David Fincher, Mark Romanek, Justin Timberlake, Jean Baptiste Mondino, Harmony Korine, Joseph Kosinski, Craig Brewer, and others.